-If your home was damaged by a natural disaster, talk to your contractor about the possibility of future repairs that need to be made.
+If a natural disaster damaged your home, talk to your contractor about the possibility of future repairs that need to be made.
 After you have exhausted these options, you will need to contact your insurance company to notify them that the insurance check is more than the repairs.

 How the Overpayment is Handled Depends on the Situation

-In some situations, they may allow you to keep the funds in case you incur other damages related to your claim.
+In some situations, they may allow you to keep the funds if you incur other damages related to your claim.
 However, they may also ask you to fill out a form returning the excess money to their agency.
 How each insurance company handles overpayment varies on a case-by-case basis.

-If the insurance check is more than the repairs, you should not just keep the money.
-If the insurance company realizes their error without you notifying them, they may accuse you of insurance fraud.
-It is best to err on the side of caution rather than face criminal charges.
+If the insurance check exceeds your repairs, keeping the extra money is not a wise option.
+You could be accused of insurance fraud if the insurance company later discovers the error without you notifying them.
+Better to err on the side of caution rather than face criminal charges.

 Insurance Adjusters Determine the Cost of Covered Losses